How Not to Pray

 But when ye pray, use not vain repetitions, as the heathen do: for they think that they shall be heard for their much speaking.
 Matt 6:7 (KJV)

-Interestingly, other rabbis expounded on the nature of a “vain prayer.”
-Two quotations are below:
+Interestingly, other rabbis expounded on the nature of “vain prayer” too.
+Two sayings about it are recorded in the Mishnah (~200 AD):

-Ber.
-9:3 If one’s wife was pregnant and he said, “May it be thy will that she give birth to a male”—lo, this is a vain prayer.
+If one’s wife was pregnant and he said, “May it be thy will that she give birth to a male”—lo, this is a vain prayer.
 If he was coming along the road and heard a noise of crying in the city and said, “May it be thy will that those who are crying are not members of my household”—lo, this is a vain prayer.
+Mishnah, Berahot 9:3

-The second idea is that if a person hears cries coming from a city, he shouldn’t pray they’re not the cries of his own family.
+The second idea is that if a person hears cries coming from a city, he shouldn’t pray that the cries are not the cries of his own family.
 Once again, this prayer asks God to change history and reality, because a tragic event has already occurred.
 Even worse than that, it wishes evil on others—asking God to send affliction on someone else for the sake of the people you love!

 By considering how and how not to pray, we are reminded that whenever we pray we are approaching the King of the Universe, and God takes our requests quite seriously.
 We should be awed by the amazing privilege of being able to speak to him, and always remember to approach him with reverence and love.